fidian/bloom-health/README.md

 1. Make sure you already have [Node.js](http://nodejs.org).
 2. Install the Grunt command line program:  `npm install -g grunt-cli`
 3. Clone the repository.
+4. Get the submodules:  `git submodule init; git submodule update`
-4. In the repository, get packages:  `npm install`
+5. In the repository, get packages:  `npm install`
-5. Finish the setup with grunt:  `grunt setup`
+6. Finish the setup with grunt:  `grunt setup`

 Building the App